AutoZRecruitments/Computer_Vision/Task-2.md

 ## General Guidelines

- - Yo are free to use any programming language.
+ - You are free to use any programming language.
  - You are free to use any **Machine Learning Framework** such as **YOLO, Detectron, MediaPipe** for the detecting the Region of Interest.
  - You can use any **OCR (Optical Character Recognition) Engine** for text recognition.
  - Use simple **File Handling** techniques for writing content to the .txt/.csv file.